ebarcott-aerospike/ako-doc-dev/docs/Cluster-configuration-settings.md

 Three types of endpoint configurations are supported.

-- pod - uses the Kubernetes pod IP and Aerospike port that will work from other pods in the same Kubernetes cluster
+* **pod** uses the Kubernetes pod IP and Aerospike port that works to connect from other pods in the same Kubernetes cluster.
-- hostInternal - uses the Kubernetes cluster node's host IP and a mapped Aerospike port that will work from the VPC or internal network used by the Kubernetes cluster.
+* **hostInternal** uses the Kubernetes cluster node's host IP and a mapped Aerospike port that works to connect from the VPC or internal network used by the Kubernetes cluster.
-- hostExternal - uses the Kubernetes cluster node's host external/public IP and a mapped Aerospike port that should work even from outside the Kubernetes network.
+* **hostExternal** uses the Kubernetes cluster node's host external/public IP and a mapped Aerospike port that works to connect from the external network.

-The fields in this structure are

 | Field                                                                   | Required | Type                                   | Default      | Description                                     |
 | ----------------------------------------------------------------------- | -------- | -------------------------------------- | ------------ | ----------------------------------------------- |